resistics/resistics/docs/source/features/statistics.rst

 Selection of windows
 ~~~~~~~~~~~~~~~~~~~~
-The philosophy of Resistics is that all time series data is windowed and transformed into the frequency domain.
+The philosophy of Resistics is that all timeseries data is windowed and transformed into the frequency domain.
 Selection of windows happens after this point using either date and time constraints or constraints based on the calculation of statistics.

 There are a number of statistics already included in Resistics.
 These are: